hanabi/hanabi.github.io/misc/announcement-backlog.md

 **The Cursed Finesse** (by pianoblook)

 - Commonly, players can use a *Double Finesse* or a *Clandestine Finesse* to "get" multiple cards from the next player.
-This works because the first blind-play "matches" the clued card.
+This works because the first blind-play "connects" to the clued card.
 - However, what if a player intentionally performs a *Bluff* where other players can see that it was actually possible to perform a *Double Finesse* or a *Clandestine Finesse*?
 - In this situation, if the cluer is not making a mistake, they are trying to send a deeper message - they want an extra person to blind-play.
 - This is called a *Cursed Finesse* because it requires the situation to be "cured".
 By performing a *Cure Blind-Play*, the move is transformed from a *Bluff* into a real *Finesse*.